 Another advantage of cephalexin in dogs is that the medication is relatively inexpensive.
 Prompt treatment with cephalexin may prevent your dog from developing a secondary infection.
 Effective and inexpensive – that’s a combination hard to beat.

-Cephalexin dosage for dogs
+Cephalexin dosage for dogs with infections

 That means a 50 pound animal may receive cephalexin 500 mg for dogs.